 It’s recommended that a casual contract outlines the details of employment and covers the following:

-• Leave entitlement and pay.
-Describe paid leaves the worker is entitled to and procedures of managing employee absences.
+- Leave entitlement and pay.
+Describe paid leaves the worker is entitled to and procedures for managing employee absences.

-• Confidentiality.
-If a casual worker has access to sensitive information, include a statement into the contract obliging them not to disclose it.
+- Confidentiality.
+If a casual worker has access to sensitive information, include a statement in the contract obliging them not to disclose it.

-For more specific details, check out casual contract templates for UK, Australia and Canada.
+For more specific details, check out casual contract templates for the UK, Australia, and Canada.

 Ready to Manage Casual Contract Workers?